Clinical Trials at BIDMC

 Review our current research studies.

-Built on a legacy of innovative discovery, BIDMC’s Cardiovascular Research program is revealing key insights into heart health and disease — from the identification of predictive biomarkers to outcomes analyses that are helping to transform health care delivery for the field of cardiovascular medicine.
+Built on a legacy of innovative discovery, Beth Israel Deaconess Medical Center’s (BIDMC) Cardiovascular Research Program is revealing key insights into heart health and disease — from the identification of predictive biomarkers to outcomes analyses that are helping to transform health care delivery for the field of cardiovascular medicine.

 Cardiovascular research is housed in a state-of-the art laboratory facility in the Center for Life Science (CLS) building, one of the largest research buildings in Boston's Longwood Medical Area.
 Medical-center wide, BIDMC consistently ranks as a national leader among independent hospitals in National Institutes of Health (NIH) funding.
 In total, research at BIDMC is a $200 million enterprise.